-Steakhouse on the Bay (10am-10pm daily, US$6-25) serves the best steak in Jamaica's second city with a open air seating waterfront just a few feet from the boat dock.
-Executive chef Henry Valentine delivers a range of items in addition to the signature flank steak, from burgers, sandwiches, salads to entrées like lobster and shrimp thermidor, snapper, lamb chops, seafood pasta, coconut curry chicken, and zucchini pasta.
-A popular buffet dinner (US$14) with a rotating menu is served on Friday.
+Steakhouse on the Bay (10am-10pm daily, US$6-25) serves the best steak in Jamaica's second city with al fresco seating on the waterfront just a few feet from the boat dock.
+The kitchen expertly prepares a range of items in addition to the signature flank steak, from burgers, sandwiches and salads to entrées like lobster and shrimp thermidor, snapper, lamb chops, seafood pasta, coconut curry chicken and zucchini pasta.
+A popular buffet dinner (US$14) with a rotating menu is served on Fridays.

 Montego Bay and the Northwest